 The true Meaning of Christmas should be helping others and spending time with friends and family.
 Volunteering and providing acts of kindness are a good way to achieve that.

-However, if you are willing to do more prep and behind the scenes work, you can still volunteer your time in a way that really makes an impact on others.
+If you are willing to do more prep and behind the scenes work, you can definitely volunteer your time in a way that really makes an impact on others.

 There are tons of Christmas service ideas for families, workplaces, and individuals.
 Here are a few to get you started!

 Christmas Volunteering Ideas

 Local Animal Shelter

 Christmas is actually busy season for the animal shelter.
 Many pets are adopted as Christmas gifts.

 We could chat about whether it is right or wrong to gift a pet, but the truth is that many animal shelters need all hands on deck during the holidays.